avaarm/Readme-generator/Develop/README-generated.md

 ## Description

-The Readme.md Generator is an application meant for developers who are creating a lot of repositories and need a quick way to create a standardized readme.md file.
+The Readme.md Generator is an application meant for developers who are creating many repositories and need a quick way to create a standardized readme.md file.

 ## Table of Contents